 - We have implemented enhanced health and safety measures to protect you, other visitors, and our staff.
 You agree to follow all posted instructions while visiting our sites.
 It is your responsibility to contribute to our efforts to keep you, other visitors, and our staff safe and healthy.

 - All visitors over 2 years old are required to wear a mask when inside any buildings at any of our sites or events.
-Masks are also required for unvaccinated visitors outside.
 There are no exceptions to this policy.
 We reserve the right to refuse entry and/or eject anyone from our sites or events who do not comply with this requirement.
-Unvaccinated visitors are encouraged to wear masks while outside and to socially distance.
+Masks are not required outside for those vaccinated.
+Masks are required outside for unvaccinated visitors 12 and over and encouraged for those under 12.

 - Please practice social distancing — keep a minimum of six feet between you and others who are not in your party.
 Certain experiences will require that you follow a trail with social distance markers to help keep parties separate, and you agree to follow any instructions that will ensure social distancing remains in force.

 - By entering, you and everyone in your party confirms that you have not had any viral-like symptoms, including but not limited to fever and cough, in the 48 hours prior to your arrival.
 If you feel ill, exhibit symptoms, or have had contact with a COVID-19 patient in the last 14 days, please stay home and seek care.
 Visitors who experience viral-like symptoms while on our property agree to self-identify to Historic Hudson Valley staff before leaving the property.

 - Luggage, large bags, tripods, monopods, drones, and other similar personal items are not permitted on site and cannot be stored.
 Please leave these items at home or in your vehicle.